metaborg/documentation/source/core/manual/language-processing.rst

 The transform service abstracts over the fact that Stratego is perform transformations, by executing transformations through goals.
 However, sometimes it may still be neccessary to call Stratego strategies directly.
-Therefore, we expose the :java:ref:`~org.metaborg.spoofax.core.stratego.IStrategoCommon` class.
+Therefore, we expose the :java_ref:`~org.metaborg.spoofax.core.stratego.IStrategoCommon` class.

 The ``invoke`` methods execute a strategy on a term, and return the transformed term.
 A context object is required for transformation.
 See the section on analysis on how to retrieve a context object.